Directions to the library

 Alumni, community patrons, and guests are welcome to use the library s computer workstations for educational and research purposes.
 Since serving current students, faculty, and staff is our primary mission, these users have priority for any computer.
 During particularly busy times, computers may be unavailable for community users.
 Additionally, computers are not available to elementary and middle school students, except when accompanied by parent or guardian and for educational use, or with special permission from a librarian.

-Can I access wireless in the library?
+Can I access wi-fi in the library?

 Area high school students are eligible for a library card if his/her parent or legal guardian will agree to be responsible for any items borrowed by the student.
 Elementary and middle school students may use the library when accompanied by a parent or guardian, but are not eligible for a library card.

-Are databases available off campus?
+Are research databases available off campus?

 Because of the library's contractual agreements with database providers, off-campus use of online resources is limited to current students, faculty, and staff of Bluffton University.
 Any user connected to the network in the library has full access to library databases and online services.
 The library catalog, research guides, and other non-licensed resources are available off-campus.